The cloud has gone mainstream.

 In each example, cloud optimization involves toeing the line between the complexity of the app and the cost to deploy it in the cloud.

-From the design of the application to the way it’s used, there is not a one-size-fits-all list of key metrics to drive optimization, so users need to assess their unique needs before moving forward.
+From the design of the application to the way it’s used, there is not a one-size-fits-all list of key metrics to drive cloud optimization, so users need to assess their unique needs before moving forward.
 In our experience, it’s rare to find a use case in which a design is naturally cost-effective straight away.
-We’ve often had to jump through hoops — assessing things like the cost of development, the cost of ongoing maintenance and the cost of the services themselves, as well as the volume of traffic and how scalable the app is — to reduce the cost of building an app or using cloud storage.
+We’ve often had to jump through hoops — assessing things like the cost of development, the cost of ongoing maintenance and the cost of the services themselves, as well as the volume of traffic and how scalable the app is — to reduce the cost of building an app or using cloud storage, thereby achieving cloud cost control.

 When it comes to the cloud, we know what we’re doing, we care about minimizing and ultimately optimizing your costs for the app you want to build and we possess extensive experience in building good systems that are cost-effective.
 Let us know how we can help take your innovative cloud-based application to the next level!